pat-coady/rnn/index.md

     ['is', 'am', 'are']

-**CBOW:**
+**Skip-Gram:**

     ['is', 'shows', 'becomes']

 The RNN word vectors seem *slightly* better.
-In fairness to CBOW, the RNN was trained 5 times longer.
+In fairness to the Skip-Gram, the RNN was trained 5 times longer.

 # Hyperparameters